-Works accepted for the multimedia section include film and video, photography, audio files and interactive web-based displays and installations.
+Works accepted for the multimodal section include experimental textual formats, film and video, photography, audio files and interactive web-based displays and installations.
 This list is not exclusive and contributors are encouraged to submit other media if the work speaks to the journal’s vision and breadth of coverage.

-Multimedia works are peer-reviewed but only for suggestions to accept or reject the submission.
+Multimodal works are peer-reviewed but only for suggestions to accept or reject the submission.
 Reviewers can also provide non-binding suggestions, but the editorial staff makes the ultimate determination.
-If a submission is accepted, contributors will also need to supply a short thematic provocation to introduce the work.
+If an audio-visual submission is accepted, contributors will also need to supply a short thematic provocation to introduce the work.
 The text should be no more than 200 words.
 AIA will work with the contributor to ensure optimal display on the website’s platform.
 This process includes selecting a screencap for the article’s homepage entry.

-Please direct submissions and inquiries to firstname.lastname@example.org.
+Please direct submissions and inquiries to email@example.com.
 Please send two versions of the article, one anonymized and the other with the author’s information.
-Additionally, contributors must include a 3-sentence biography and one still image of at least 300 dpi in a JPG file.
+Additionally, contributors must include a 3-sentence biography.
 Authors are responsible for obtaining and/or proving copyright permission for all multimedia files.
 Submissions must be emailed in a Microsoft word document.
-All Longform articles must include a 150-200 word abstract and a clearly marked introduction.
+All Long-form articles must include a 150-200 word abstract and a clearly marked introduction.
 Do not include images or multimedia without prior ownership or permission from the copyright holder.
 Images and multimedia available on digital commons may be included.